catdino002/D-D-nuclear-medow/vinc forest.md

-bunny knows the spell fire bolt bunny has -1 to all stats bunny has 1d4 HP bunny has 45 movment s
+bunny knows the spell fire bolt bunny has -1 to all stats bunny has 1d4 HP bunny has 45 movement speed when bunny attacks it takes 1 charge per bunny multiple bunny can be spawned bunny can have inatorator cast upon it